Leicester City, 2013/14 - 102pts

 Newcastle United, 2009/10 - 102pts

 Newcastle’s 2008/09 squad may not have been too good to go down, however, the squad that was relegated took the Championship by storm, as the Magpies went unbeaten at home for an immediate return to the Premier League.
 The Magpies lost just four games as they stormed back to the Premier League in style, winning 30 matches.

 The Toon Army had players such as star striker Andy Carroll, and Midfield general Kevin Nolan running the show.
 Manager, Chris Hughton, was not greatly backed in the window by Mike Ashley, however, he managed to keep many of their previous season's squad together.

 Reading, 2005/06 - 106pts

 The record-breaking Royals put together one hell of a squad in 2005/06, winning the Championship title, with 106 points - the most of any EFL side ever.

-The Royals signed well, with Jack Cork, Kevin Doyle and Shane Long who were joined by countryman Stephen Hunt and club-record signing Leroy Lita.
+The Royals signed well, as Kevin Doyle and Shane Long were joined by countryman Stephen Hunt and club-record signing Leroy Lita.

 Manager Steve Coppell led Reading to their first-ever top-flight campaign, after losing just one game out of the 46, and scoring 99 goals in total.
 They put five past Millwall, Brighton, Derby and Cardiff – twice – while also keeping things tight, as Steve Sidwell and James Harper protected a reliable defence.